 Here are some examples of great promotional videos for businesses to help you visualize how to create a piece that meets your company’s needs and works effectively to achieve your goals.

-If the service you’re promoting is complex, like a new piece of technology, for example, you may doubt how to go best about it.
-After all, you have to explain how it works so professionals are interested, but you don’t want to make a convoluted, hard-to-understand video promotion.
-My advice on this is to follow Boscloner’s example, and be straightforward.
+If the service you’re promoting is complex or novel, like a new app or any other piece of technology, for example, you may not know how to best go about it.
+After all, you have to explain how it works so people are interested in it, but you don’t want to make a convoluted, hard-to-understand video promotion either.

 If the food industry has taught us anything, it’s that we eat with our eyes.
 In order to make effective videos that entice your customers, visual elements are key.

 In this piece, M&S show their luxury food products using shots of their colorful ingredients, with unique eye-catching transitions, and a cheerful background song.
 Meanwhile, the captions provide information on the health benefits of every dish.